openfaas/ofc-bootstrap/USER_GUIDE.md

 The final `/` is required

+When using ECR a user can namespace their registries per cluster by adding a suffix to the ecr registry:

+`$ACCOUNT_ID.dkr.ecr.$REGION.amazonaws.com/your-cluster-suffix`

+This would create registries prefixed with `your-cluster-prefix` for the user's docker images.

 * Create a new user with the role `AmazonEC2ContainerRegistryFullAccess` - see also [AWS permissions for ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/ecr_managed_policies.html)

 * The file will be read from `~/.aws/credentials` by default, but you can change this via editing the path in `value_from` under the `ecr-credentials` secret